Psalm 24: Text

+The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint and the English translation from the King James Version.
+Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.
+In the Septuagint, this psalm is numbered Psalm 23.

 Uses

 Judaism

 Psalm 24 is designated as the Psalm of the Day for the first day of the week (Sunday) in both the Ashkenazi and Sephardi liturgies.
 It was sung by the Levites after the offering of the regular daily sacrifice (tamid).
 This tradition continued into the diaspora, as the psalm is sung on Sundays in synagogues around the world.
-Ashkenazi Jews also recite the psalm while the Torah scroll is carried back to the ark on weekdays, Rosh Chodesh, festivals, and during the Shabbat afternoon prayer.
-Both Ashkenazi and Sephardi Jews recite it on Rosh Hashanah and Yom Kippur after the evening prayer.
+In recent centuries, Ashkenazi Jews also recite the psalm while the Torah scroll is carried back to the ark on weekdays, Rosh Chodesh, festivals, and during the Shabbat afternoon prayer.
+Chasidic and Sephardic Jews recite it on Rosh Hashanah and Yom Kippur after the evening prayer, and some Nusach Ashkenaz communities have adopted the practice as well.
 In the Siddur Avodas Yisroel, the psalm is also said after Aleinu during the evening prayer on weeknights.
 Some congregations recite this psalm during the hakafot on Simchat Torah.

 Verse 1 is said by the earth in Perek Shirah.
 Additionally, verses 7–8 are the first call of the rooster, and verses 9–10 are the second call of the rooster, in that ancient text.